walterrowe/magick-frames/README.md

 % frame_it -ol -d -mc=#383838 -g=southeast -w=~/Pictures/watermark_light.png <your image file>
 ```

-This is the `styleDroplets` property list included with `StyleDroplet` and `CreateStyleDroplets` scripts that represent all of the included styles described above.
+This is the `styleDroplets` property list included in the CreateStyleDroplets script that represent all of the included styles described above.

 ```applescript
 property styleDroplets : {formatting:"filler"} & ¬